telefonicaid/iotagent-json/docs/usermanual.md

 }
 ```

-The agent provides additional information, hereafter referred as **context**, in order to be used to evaluate the
+The agent provides additional information, hereafter referred as **JEXL context**, in order to be used to evaluate the
 expression of the **command** as well as the **device endpoint** when apply.
 In all cases the following data is available to all expressions within the JEXL context:

 -   `id`: device ID